avihil1/whatsapp-deleter/README.md

 Always wanted to block specific people in Whatsapp?
 This is kinda of the thing This deletes specific people messages in groups

-In order to configure the numbers you want to delete Edit the following field in `start` script:
+In order to configure the numbers you'd like to be deleted, edit the following field in `start` script:
 `export TARGET_NUMBERS=""`, numbers should be seperated with comma.